Bipartite polygon models: entanglement classes and their nonlocal behaviour: Discussions

-{\bf ACKNOWLEDGMENTS:} We thankfully acknowledge fruitful discussions with Mir Alimuddin, Edwin Peter Lobo, Ram Krishna Patra, and Samrat Sen. MB acknowledges support through the research grant of INSPIRE Faculty fellowship from the Department of Science and Technology, Government of India, funding from the National Mission in Interdisciplinary Cyber-Physical systems from the Department of Science and Technology through the IHUB Quantum Technology Foundation (Grant no: IHUB/PDF/2021-22/008), and the start-up research grant from SERB, Department of Science and Technology (Grant no: SRG/2021/000267).
+{\bf ACKNOWLEDGMENTS: }We would like to sincerely acknowledge the pertinent comments of the anonymous referee, helping us to formalize Theorem 3 of the present manuscript in a more comprehensive way.
+MK, TM, SGN, and MB thankfully acknowledge fruitful discussions with Mir Alimuddin, Edwin Peter Lobo, Ram Krishna Patra, and Samrat Sen. TG and SS would like to acknowledge fruitful discussions with Subhendu B. Ghosh.
+TG is supported by the Hong Kong Research Grant Council through Grants No. 17307719 and 17307520 and though the Senior Research Fellowship Scheme SRFS2021- 7S02, by the Croucher Foundation, and by the John Templeton Foundation through Grant No. 62312, The Quantum Information Structure of Space-time (qiss.fr).
+MB acknowledges support through the National Mission in Interdisciplinary Cyber-Physical Systems from the Department of Science and Technology through the IHUB Quantum Technology Foundation (Grant no: IHUB/PDF/2021-22/008).